opencord/voltha-openonu-adapter-go/docs/PM_Notes.md

 voltctl -k <kafka-ip:port> event listen --show-body -t 10000 -o json -F
 ```
 Note: For more `event listen` options, check `voltctl event listen --help` command.

+`voltha.events` is the default topic on which the KPI/PM events are pushed by the openonu adapter.
+This default value can be changed by setting the required value to `voltha-adapter-openonu.adapter_open_onu.topics.event_topic` in the `voltha-adapter-openonu` helm chart.

 ## On Demand Counters
 voltha supports following on demand counters: